-Many times, people are curious about how hypnosis can help them however for some reason or another don’t want to give it a try because of something they may have heard at some point.
-Most of the time, what they heard was either wrong or not the whole truth.
-Check out these frequently asked questions, as well as Fact vs. Fiction regarding hypnosis.
+Many times, people are curious about how hypnosis can help them.
+However, for don’t want to give it a try because of something they may have heard about hypnosis at some point.
+Most of the time, what they heard was either wrong or in many cases, not the entire truth.
+Check out these Frequently Asked Questions, as well as Fact vs. Fiction regarding hypnosis.

 Q: When and why would I need a hypnotist?

 A: Most people tend to seek some sort of counseling during, or shortly after, a crisis to seek support, strength and stabilization.
 Some examples are a break-up or a death of a loved one, loss of a job, deep depression and suicidal thoughts, intense panic and anxiety attacks as the result of some abuse or trauma, and so much more.
 Others seek therapy for help with problems such as insomnia, procrastination, low self esteem, or even feelings of general sadness.
 Simply feeling unable to deal with your problem or feeling unhappy makes you a good therapy candidate.
 Hypnotism is one of many types of therapy individuals seeks to improve themselves.

 Q: How much time does it take, or how many visits should I expect?

 A: The amount of time and/or number of visits varies from person to person – it all depends on the effort the person puts into therapy, their general attitude about improvement and what particular goals they have.
 Many people begin to feel better after the very first session, while others may need more time.
 Some people enjoy doing deeper, longer term work to fully explore their inner world.
 In general, recurring visits are once a week.